a series by

 Once again, I instructed Bob Henderson Q.C. for the defence.
 I also employed Scotland’s top forensic psychiatrist as an expert witness in an attempt to show Frank had been of diminished responsibility, and therefore not guilty of murder.
 Members of the jury wept as they heard of the lifestyle young Frank had endured courtesy of his mother.
 They wept even more during a heart-rending speech by Mr Henderson.
 But their tears weren’t enough.
 The viciousness of the attack, so graphically presented to the jury by the Crown, resulted in a majority verdict of guilty and he was sentenced to life imprisonment.

 I used these two cases as a basis for Relatively Guilty, along with a story about an ex-IRA man out to kill, the protagonist’s, Robbie Munro’s, brother.
 I entered the book for the Dundee International Book Prize in 2012, and when it was short-listed, I thought I’d try and find a publisher.

-My next submission was to a Scottish outfit, Canongate, who I mistakenly believed to be Rankin’s publishers, and therefore knew a good book when they saw one.
-It might have been the 21st Century, but they wanted the manuscript in size 12 font on paper, double-spaced and with one-inch margins.
+First off I submitted to Canongate, who I mistakenly believed to be Ian Rankin’s publishers, and therefore knew a good book when they saw one.
+I sent oin a few chapters and synopsis and they asked for the complete manuscript.
+It might have been the 21st Century, but they wanted size 12 font on paper, double-spaced and with one-inch margins.
 That’s a lot of ink and paper for a 95k word book.
 Fortunately, my office has a well-stocked stationery cupboard.
 I printed it off, put it inside a large brown envelope and placed it and my covering letter in a large grey indestructible plastic bag, along with a similar plastic bag stamped and addressed to me for return of the manuscript if, inconceivably, it was to be rejected.
 And rejected it duly was… more than three months later, with a pro forma rejection letter.
 This surprised me on two counts: firstly, I thought it was a good book (admittedly, I was biased) and, secondly, it was clear that the tamperproof seal on the brown envelope containing the manuscript had never been opened.